 Management estimates the expected credit losses of financial assets using relevant available information from internal and external sources relating to historical credit loss experience, current conditions and reasonable forecasts over a financial asset's contractual term.
 Adjustments to historical loss information are made from qualitative and quantitative factors if economic conditions on the reporting date reflect stronger or weaker economic performance than the historical data implies based on management's expectations of economic conditions on certain indicators of the Company, industry and economy.
 The Company reviews factors such as past collection experience, age of the accounts receivable and contract assets balance, significant trends in current balances, internal operations and macroeconomic conditions.
-In addition, the Company modified its impairment model to the AFS debt security impairment model for AFS debt securities and discontinued using the concept of "other than temporary" impairment on these AFS debt securities.
+In addition, the Company modified its impairment model to the AFS debt security impairment model for AFS debt securities.
 The Current Expected Credit Losses ("CECL") on the AFS debt securities are recognized in interest income and other income (expense), net on the Company's consolidated statements of operations and comprehensive income, and any remaining unrealized losses are included in AOCI in the Company's consolidated balance sheet.